If you're badass, you smoke. (Unfiltered, you sissy!)

 A.J.
 Raffles, who was intended partly as an Evil Counterpart of Holmes, smoked Sullivan cigarettes, to the point where when returning to London after being lost and presumed dead, he didn't dare smoke that brand, since it was so heavily identified with him.

-Subversion: Nero Wolfe not only did not smoke, he objected to smoking to the extent that he once informed a client who had just paid him a five-figure retainer to go out on the front stoop to smoke.
+Subversion: Nero Wolfe not only did not smoke, he objected to smoking to the extent that he once sent a client who had just paid him a five-figure retainer out on the front stoop to smoke.
 (And this was written in the 1930s, when smoking was socially acceptable.)

 Maybe it's supposed to show how neurotic he is.
 Or, at least, fastidious and eccentric.

 That and even being near a smoker can harm your palate.
 Even back in the 30s gourmands tended not to smoke or, for that matter, drink cocktails/spirits.

 Interestingly, Wolfe's sidekick Archie Goodwin also didn't smoke, despite otherwise being a typical hardboiled detective.

 In The Lord of the Rings most of the members of the Fellowship smoke.
 In Middle-earth, smoking was invented by the Shire-Hobbits, and subsequently adopted by the people of Bree-land, and the Dwarves, and at least some of the Rangers of the North (including Aragorn); no other cultures have adopted it, and most places it is unknown.
 For the hobbits, it's one of their domestic comforts.
 Gandalf displays his magical nature by blowing special smoke rings.
 In the first film, Aragorn is introduced as a bad ass through his smoking, posed in the shadows with the light of the pipe illuminating his eyes.
 As part of Tolkien's Literary Agent Hypothesis, he felt obliged to include an entire appendix explaining the history of smoking in his artificial pre-Beowulf myth cycle.